Do brand ambassadors get paid?

 1. Flat Fee

-A flat fee payment scheme offers ambassadors a flat fee in exchange for a previously agreed-upon condition, such as a certain number of posts, videos, or event attendances.
-This model is easy to budget and simple to manage, but may also be inflexible in the face of any potential campaign modifications.
+A flat fee payment model offers brand ambassadors a set amount in exchange for a previously agreed-upon scope, such as a certain number of posts, videos, or event appearances.
+This model is easy to budget, simple to manage, and works particularly well for short term campaigns where deliverables are clearly defined upfront.

-One of the most famous flat fee brand ambassador contracts was between George Foreman and Foreman Grills (previously known as Salton Electric Grills), where he agreed to lend the brand his endorsement, and even his name, in exchange for $137.5 million.
+One of the most famous flat fee brand ambassador contracts was between George Foreman and Foreman Grills, where he agreed to lend the brand his endorsement and his name in exchange for $137.5 million.
+This is an extreme example, but it illustrates how flat fees work at scale — a clear deal, defined deliverables, and a single upfront payment.

 2. Pay-Per-Post